btkrausen/hashicorp/terraform/Hands-On Labs/Section 06 - Interact with Terraform Modules/02 - Terraform_Modules_Sources.md

 }
 ```

-Any time that the source of a module is update, the working directory (root module) needs to be reintilized.
+Any time that the source of a module is update, the working directory (root module) needs to be reinitialized.

 ```shell
 terraform init